 Carbon Farming Webinar Series

-Landscape boards across South Australia are delivering a free, state-wide series of carbon farming webinars to support primary producers, land managers and First Nations groups to better understand carbon farming and what it could mean for their land and business.
+In early 2026, landscape boards across South Australia delivered a state-wide series of carbon farming webinars to support primary producers and land managers better understand carbon farming and what it could mean for their land and business.

 What is carbon farming?